PART 2

 b.
 Legal protection with the help of your attorney.

-3. Check the legal provenance of your software to make sure you will be the legal owner.
+c.
+Physical protection, literally with locks and keys. - Check the legal provenance of your software to make sure you will be the legal owner.